tcoulter/evmscript/README.md

 Here we jump to the first index found in the call data, but theoretically we could stick this in a loop and process many lookups/jumps.

-Of course I didn't intend to create my own EVM scripting mechanism, but Yul didn't work for me (described below), and there was no way I was going to write straight assembly.
+Of course I didn't intend to create my own EVM scripting mechanism, but [Yul](https://docs.soliditylang.org/en/v0.7.4/yul.html), the most used EVM assembly language baked directly into Solidity, didn't work for me (described below), and there was no way I was going to write straight assembly.
 Ain't nobody got time for that, especially in a project where needs can change rapidly.

 Yul didn't work specifically because of [this quote](https://docs.soliditylang.org/en/v0.7.4/yul.html#motivation-and-high-level-description) (emphasis mine):